-Since we bogged down in the book, class was off schedule.
+Since we bogged down in the book, the class was off schedule.
 I promised students we would continue until we finished the book.

 Every time I read this book, I am amazed.
 I am amazed at how well it teaches Latin.
 And, I am amazed at how hard it is.